 If you already know about the Martingale strategy, is it the worst strategy in financial trading?
-Once you get into the financial markets, it’s hard to cut your losses.
+Once you get into the financial markets, it’s hard to of cutting your losses.
 You can only create one suitable way to protect your capital account instead cut the losses continuously.
 One of the wise, but equally bad, ways is the Martingale.

 - 1 What is the Martingale?